-- Time of day seizures typically occur
+- The time of day seizures usually occur

 Are there jobs I can’t do?

-- A deckhand or fisherman
+- Deckhand or commercial fisherman

 Driving and Employment